dchomh/aoc2022-01/README.md

 This project contains the code that I wrote for Advent of Code 2022, Day 1.

 The code was written in Rust, and takes a single argument for the input file path.

+No pull requests will be accepted for this repository as it is for reference purposes.